Editorial disclosure: We earn from qualifying Amazon purchases at no extra cost to you. Picks are independently researched. Full disclosure →

 Best Outdoor Toy

-Jump rope made from braided cotton and jute fibers with wooden handles.
+Jump rope made from adjustable cotton braided rope with wooden handles, sold in pack of 2.
 Zero plastic, zero synthetic coating.
-Perfect for outdoor play and recess. highly rated by customers across 1.2K reviews.
+Perfect for outdoor play and recess.
+Lightweight and adjustable so it grows with your kid.
+Highly rated by customers across 1K+ reviews for safety and durability.

 ✓ Why GiftedPicks chose this

 Plastic jump ropes break down in sunlight and shed microfibers every time they're used.
-Natural fiber ropes don't degrade the same way.
+Natural cotton-fiber ropes don't degrade the same way.
 This jump rope is simple, durable, and safe for outdoor play.
-Wooden handles are splinter-free and actually feel better than plastic grips.
+Wooden handles are smooth, splinter-free, and actually feel better than plastic grips.
+Non-toxic and kid-safe.

 ⚠ Not ideal for